intrig-unicamp/NFV-SDN-P7-PIPOTG-TUTORIAL/README.md

 ## PIPO-TG Practical Part

+### Part 1: Basic of PIPO-TG and checking throughput

 After clone the repository (step 1 and command below) and set the SDE bash, lets start to edit the main file.
 ```
 git clone https://github.com/FilipoGC/PIPO-TG.git